Speak to a qualified cancer nurse

 The ovaries are part of the female reproductive system, which also includes the fallopian tubes, uterus (womb), cervix (the neck of the uterus), vagina (birth canal) and vulva (external genitals).

 The ovaries are two small, walnut-shaped organs.
-They are found in the lower part of the abdomen (the pelvic cavity).
+They are found in the lower part of the abdomen (belly).
 There is one ovary on each side of the uterus, close to the end of the fallopian tubes.

 Each ovary is made up of: